 All entrants must be enrolled in a New Zealand school (including home school and correspondence school).
 Students can enter in either the Junior (Y1-8) or Senior (Y9-13) category.
 There is no limit to the number of student designers per garment.
 Senior students (Y9-13) can enter Toi independently, even if your school is not involved.

 Teachers and parents are not permitted to contribute to the design or creation of the garment above and beyond acceptable health & safety measures.
 E.g. helping with a hot glue gun or assisting in cutting tricky materials.

-There is a cost of $10 per student for the Wearable Art programme with a maximum of $50 per garment.
-This entry fee enables us to produce amazing shows for your community, friends & whānau to support you showcasing your garment live on stage!
+There is a cost of $10 per garment.
+This entry fee enables us to produce amazing shows for your community, friends & whānau to support you in showcasing your garment live on stage!